 The Mexico Peace Index 2018 launched last week.
-Here’s what you need to know – in charts.
+Here’s what you need to know – in three charts.

 Given the levels of violence in Mexico this indicates a serious lack of resources in these two sectors.
 Mexico spends one percent of its GDP on public order and safety.
 This is only 60% of the average for OECD countries.

 The MPI is based on the work of the Global Peace Index, which is the leading measure of global peacefulness and has been produced by IEP every year since 2007.

 This is the fifth annual edition of the MPI, setting out the key trends, patterns and drivers of peace in Mexico, while also highlighting the most significant policy opportunities available to governments.